 Pr.
 Olaf Clausen

 Olaf Clausen has served as a Bible teacher and pastor for nearly 20 years.
-He is currently completing his MA in Pastoral Ministry from Andrews University Seminary in Berrien Springs, Michigan and is a graduate of and curriculum developer for the Shalom Learning Center.
+He received an MA in Pastoral Ministry from Andrews University Seminary and is currently completing his second MA in Practical Theology (Jewish-Christian Studies) from Zaoksky University Seminary.

 Pastor Olaf serves the Seventh-day Adventist Church in Canada as Jewish Ministries Liaison and Program Coordinator for the Shalom Learning Center (Canada).
 He currently serves the Red Deer SDA Church in Red Deer Alberta as Senior Pastor and is the former pastor of Beth Tehillah Vetikva Jewish-Adventist Congregation in Camrose, Alberta.